Archdiocesan Child Safety Training for Freshmen

 - To provide information in regard to:

 a.
-Having and recognizing good boundaries both in real life and on the internet
+Having and recognizing good boundaries both in real life and online.

 - To provide a lesson plan that can be formatted for a one class period discussion.

 - To focus on safety, rather than on sexuality.